-- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods. - ► For contour uncertainty sets, compare with the method by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make statements about the quality of contour maps.
+- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods and a sample based method by French and Sain. - For contour uncertainty sets, compare with the methods by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make quantitative statements about joint contour map reliability. - R package excursions, on CRAN: excursions(alpha=0.05, u=0, type=">", mu=field.expectation, Q=precision.matrix) excursions.inla(result.inla, ind=candidate u=0, type="=", method="NI"

-- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods. - ► For contour uncertainty sets, compare with the method by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make statements about the quality of contour maps.
+- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods and a sample based method by French and Sain. - For contour uncertainty sets, compare with the methods by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make quantitative statements about joint contour map reliability.

-- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods. - For contour uncertainty sets, compare with the method by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make statements about the quality of contour maps.
+- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods and a sample based method by French and Sain. - For contour uncertainty sets, compare with the methods by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make quantitative statements about joint contour map reliability.

-- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods. - For contour uncertainty sets, compare with the method by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make statements about the quality of contour maps.
+- Investigate if/when the more complicated parametric families are needed. - For excursion sets, compare results with other thresholding methods and a sample based method by French and Sain. - For contour uncertainty sets, compare with the methods by Lindgren and Rychlik (1995). - Combine method with the work by Polfeldt (1999) to make quantitative statements about joint contour map reliability. - R package excursions, on CRAN: